 Trillitye Paullin, Ph.D.

-Dr. Trill removed all 10 foods to continue breastfeeding.
+Dr. Trill removed a bulk of her typical diet to continue breastfeeding.

 She felt lucky that — after two weeks of pumping like a madwoman and supplementing with formula — June returned to breastfeeding.
 (Paced bottle feeding for the win!)
 She remained on a very limited diet until June’s first birthday, which is incredibly unhealthy and not something we recommend.